theamazingnoob-py/noobabot/README.md

 # noobabot
+##What is noobabot?
-Noobabot is trying to be like lunar bot, but for python!
-I tried my best to make this
+Noobabot is lunar bot, but limited.
+It is made in python!

+##How long did this took you?
+Like 2 hours.

+##Are you new to this stuff?
+Yes.